-Performance improved from 23.6% last quarter Good to be low
+Performance improved from 23.6% last quarter

 The rate of repeat incidents is the lowest for almost two years.
 The Domestic Abuse Executive Board will be considering the outcome of a local audit exercise in order to review all processes and inform priorities and work plans.